Satake Yoshishige: Biography

 When sides were being drawn up in 1600 between Tokugawa Ieyasu and Ishida Mitsunari, Yoshinobu waffled.
 He at first decided to join Ishida's cause and sent messages to Uesugi Kagekatsu, then, at the last moment, hesitated and made as if to join Tokugawa.
 In the aftermath of the Battle of Sekigahara, Yoshishige was able to intercede on behalf of Yoshinobu when the latter was set to be punished by Tokugawa Ieyasu for his indecisive behavior.
 The Satake were only made to transfer to Akita in 1602 - albeit at the cost of over half their income (from 545,000 koku to roughly 200,000 koku).
 Yoshishige afterwards lived in Rokugo Castle.
 Yoshishige was known as a tough campaigner and carried the nickname Ôni Yoshishige (Devil Yoshishige).

 There remain many anecdotes on the life of Yoshishige.
 For example, it is said he did not use a futon to sleep on, instead preparing only a thin mat.
-Possibly he began this custom because he was always devoting himself to war, and thus spent many nights in the field with his army.
+Possibly he began this custom because he was always devoting himself to war and thus spent many nights in the field with his army.
 After he moved to Rokugo, his son Yoshinobu, concerned for his comfort in the cold climate, sent a futon for him to use.
 Out of respect for his son, Yoshishige attempted to sleep on the futon but found himself unable to get comfortable.
 He therefore returned to his old campaigning mat and slept on it.

 Yoshishige's most notable retainers included Wada Awa no kami Akitame, Kajiwara Mino no kami Masakage, and Satake Yoshisuke.
-His son Sadataka was adopted into the family of Tsunetaka and became his heir.
+His son Sadataka was adopted into the family of Tsunetaka (Iwaki clan) and became his heir.